Honors Program Director: Spencer Magleby; Professor; Fulton College of Engineering and Technology

 Honors Experiential Learning Requirement

-Typically during their 2nd or 3rd year at the university, Honors students will participate in an approved, substantive, "hands-on" experience that augments their BYU education and expands learning to the world outside the classroom.
-To fill the Experiential Learning requirement (HONRS 390), students may serve as an Honors Peer Mentor in HONRS 120 or as a teaching assistant in a UNIV course, participate in an approved international study or internship experience, or participate in an education-related service initiative.
+Typically during their 2nd or 3rd year at the university, Honors students will participate in an approved, substantive, hands-on experience that augments their BYU education and expands learning to the world outside the classroom.
+To fill the Experiential Learning requirement, students may participate in an approved domestic or international internship experience, an approved Study Abroad program, participate in an approved education-related service initiative, or serve as a member of the Honors Student Advisory Council.

 Senior Graduation Review

-Progress on the thesis and other graduation requirements will be reviewed during the senior interview with an Honors advisor.
+Progress on the thesis and other graduation requirements will be reviewed during the senior year with an Honors advisor.

 Honors Thesis Requirement

 The Honors thesis requirement gives students the opportunity to participate in original research or creative work in the discipline of their major.
 Honors students typically complete the thesis requirement during their junior and senior years after they have obtained sufficient training in their major to conduct research in a specialized academic field.
 Generally stated, each student consults with the Department Honors Coordinator to choose a faculty advisor in the department of his or her major and, in consultation with the advisor, chooses a thesis topic.
-But this process can work differently in different fields.
-For instance, a student who works in a faculty member's lab can work with that faculty member to identify a portion or an expansion of the research being conducted that could become the student's thesis.
-Another student may fulfill major requirements with a capstone paper or project that could also serve as or become her Honors thesis.
-Yet another student produces his thesis from an academic or a creative project he first proposed to a faculty member to win an ORCA grant.
+This process can work differently in different fields, but in each case an Honors thesis represents independent research of excellent quality that merits publication, presentation, or distribution beyond the campus community.

 Students should complete significant course work within the subject area of the thesis (usually at least 30 credit hours, several of which are from 300- or 400-level major courses).
 The thesis is intended to acquaint students firsthand and in depth with the type of scholarly work that characterizes the field they intend to pursue professionally.
 For these reasons, only under rare circumstances is an Honors thesis topic outside the major area approved.
 (In most cases students who complete a thesis outside the major do so in fields cognate to their majors.)

-Before students begin work on an Honors thesis, they attend an Honors Program thesis orientation then approach the Department Honors Coordinator to assemble a thesis committee consisting of the student, faculty advisor, the Department Honors Coordinator, and a faculty second reader.
-Each member of the committee signs a thesis contract that specifies the student's chosen topic and direction.
-Second, students submit to the Honors Program Office a formal written thesis proposal that has been approved by all members of the thesis committee and that is now ready for final approval from the Honors Program Office.
-Guidelines for writing the proposal are available in the Honors Advisement Center (350D MSRB) or electronically at http://honors.byu.edu.
-Students can request financial support as a part of the thesis proposal.
-Many Honors students obtain competitive undergraduate research grants from BYU's Office of Research and Creative Activities for Honors thesis work.
-Also, many professors and departments have research funding that can be devoted to research on an Honors thesis.
+Before students begin work on an Honors thesis, they are encouraged to attend an Honors Program thesis orientation.
+First, students work with the Department Honors Coordinator to assemble a thesis committee consisting of the student, faculty advisor, the Department Honors Coordinator, and a faculty second reader.
+Second, students submit to the Honors Program Office a formal written thesis proposal that has been approved by all members of the thesis committee and is ready for final approval from the Honors Program Office.
+Guidelines for writing the proposal are available in the Honors Advisement Center (102 MSRB) or electronically at http://honors.byu.edu.
+Students can request financial support as a part of the thesis proposal to facilitate their research, and additional funding is available to enable publication or conference presentations for completed thesis projects.
+Many Honors students also obtain competitive undergraduate research grants from BYU's Office of Research and Creative Activities (ORCA) for Honors thesis work.
 Personnel in the Honors Program can help students explore the various opportunities available to support their work on an Honors thesis.

 After completing thesis research and writing the thesis, each student must schedule and complete a thesis defense.
-The defense committee consists of the thesis advisor, a faculty referee, and the Department Honors Coordinator who serves as a representative of the Honors Program administration.
-After the thesis defense is completed and all final changes are incorporated into the thesis, the Honors Program will have the thesis bound and add it to the collection of Honors theses housed in the Harold B. Lee Library Honors Reading Room (3770 HBLL).
+The defense committee consists of the thesis advisor, a faculty referee, and the Department Honors Coordinator who serves as a representative of the Honors Program.
+After the student has successfully defended the thesis and all final changes are incorporated into the thesis, the thesis is bound and added to the collection of Honors Theses housed in the Harold B. Lee Library collection.